$15 for 3 spirits,

 Dutchess Private Reserve

-Subtle and sophisticated.
+Taconic Distillery’s best selling bourbon is described as subtle and sophisticated.
 A beautiful bouquet of spice and honey with gentle notes of vanilla coming out to provide for a smooth finish.
 This is a bourbon for sharing with friends.

 Founder's Rye Whiskey